Most hotels see the bookings.

 A spike of searches for August arrival in February is a pricing decision waiting to happen — if you can see it.
 Most hotels don't.

-A small snippet on your booking-engine page.
-Every search — date pick, guest count, room type — sends one lightweight event to Peaqplus.
+A small piece of code on your booking-engine page.
+Every search — date pick, guest count, room type — sends one lightweight signal to Peaqplus.

 A search for "May 10–14, 1 guest" becomes 5 rows: arrival night, three stay nights, departure night.
 Every date can be analyzed as arrival demand, stay demand, or departure demand independently.

-We capture date + property + session ID.
-No email, no IP, no name, no PII.
+We capture the date, the property, and an anonymous session marker.
+No email, no IP address, no name — nothing personal.
 GDPR-clean by design — legitimate-interest analytics, not personalized tracking.

 Enabled by a single setting once your booking engine is wired up.
-Vendor-agnostic — any booking-engine provider can send the same event in the same format.
+Works with any provider — every booking engine can send the same signal in the same format.

 Four reports.
 One signal.